adriandevos/Avocado-Exploration/README.md

 ```
 So we are left with a dataset with **18,249 observations and 13 columns!**

 Lets format the date column correctly and put it into ascending order.
-This will make subsetting the data easier later.
+This will make sub setting the data easier later.

 ```
 avo$Date <- as.Date(avo$Date, "%Y-%m-%d")